Normal Edit Modifier

 - Parallel Normals

-Makes all normals parallel to the line between both objects‘ centers, instead of converging towards target’s center.
+Makes all normals parallel to the line between both objects‘ origins, instead of converging towards target’s origin.

 Only relevant in Directional mode.